Table of Contents[Hide][Show]

 Sedona is a luxury destination, known for fine dining, 5-star resorts, indulgent spas and spectacular scenery.
 But Sedona is also perfect for those on a budget.
 Why?
-Many of the best things to do are totally free, like taking photographs of the sunset at the Airport Mesa vortex, driving the Red Rocks Scenic Byway and hiking trails with drop-dead gorgeous views.
+Many of the best things to do are totally free, like taking photographs of the sunset at the Airport Mesa vortex, driving the Red Rocks Scenic Byway and hiking trails with drop-dead gorgeous views of surreal red rock formations.

 1. Photograph Red Rock Country